 Day 8 (160 km): Return to Havana

 We seize the opportunity to explore the peninsula in the morning.
-After lunch in our hotel, we check out and arrive in Havana after a few hours drive on Carretera del Norte.
+After lunch in our hotel, we check out and take a beautiful road passing by Matanzas, the carretera central to Ceiba Mocha and then turning right to Aguacate, Bainoa, Jaruco, Campo Florido until we arrive in Havana after a few hours drive.
 We return the motorbikes and check in in our next hotel, located in the old city of Havana.
 We review the highlights of our tour during dinner together.

 Day 9: Time to say goodbye or time to enjoy some more days in Cuba